apache/incubator-kie-kogito-runtimes/README.md

             * TODO For 5.5.0.Beta1 we have specified a directoryMode which might fix it.
 Check if it still happens now, if not remove this warning.

+            * TODO The directoryMode appeared to fix for 5.5.0.Beta1 but keeping the warning until we are sure this is the case when built on different PCs.

 * This is **the point of no return**.

     * Warning: The slightest change after this requires the use of the next version number!